-Nobody can deny the importance and growth of EDM in the international music scene throughout the years.This lead to a massive number of die-hard fans spanning every corner of the world.
+Nobody can deny EDM’s importance and growth in the international music scene over the years.This led to a massive number of die-hard fans spanning every corner of the world.
 But the growth of electronic dance music also brought a number of critics and attackers.
-For so many years, and still for a large number of people, EDM is considered a mess of noises, meant only for millennials with mediocre taste in music.
+For many years, and still to a large number of people, EDM was regarded as a cacophony of noises fit only for millennials with mediocre musical taste.

-Silly misconceptions about EDM are: EDM is noisy music for millennials, DJs and producers are the same thing, DJs are not musicians they just press play, EDM is all about drugs and without them you can’t enjoy the music.
+Silly misconceptions about EDM are: EDM is noisy music for millennials, DJs and producers are the same thing, DJs are not musicians; they just press play.
+EDM is all about drugs, and without them, you can’t enjoy the music.

 EDM Is Not A Single Genre

-The term EDM means electronic dance music.
+The term “EDM” means “electronic dance music.”
 Literally speaking, EDM refers to music that is created primarily from electronic sounds.
-“It is a broad range of percussive electronic music genres (rather than a single one) made largely for nightclubs, raves and festivals.
-It is generally produced for playback by DJs”
+“It is a broad range of percussive electronic music genres (rather than a single one) made largely for nightclubs, raves, and festivals.
+It is generally produced for playback by DJs.

 DJs Don’t Just Press Play

-When some people ridicule EDM culture and DJs, they use this misconception obviously out of ignorance or just to be negative and put down the genre.
+When some people ridicule EDM culture and DJs, they use this misconception, obviously out of ignorance or just to be negative and put down the genre.

-This is in simple terms what the DJ equipment is composed of.But it’s not only that, DJs should also understand the music keys, how the correct tracks work together and what is not possible to mix together.
+In a nutshell, this is what DJ equipment is made of.But it’s not only that, DJs should also understand the music keys, how the correct tracks work together, and what is not possible to mix together.
 Everything in the anatomy of a track comes into play.

 DJs And Producers Are Not The Same

-Producing can be as simple as chopping samples and twisting them into something completely new, or as complex as literally engineering the sounds from scratch, like the incredible works of technologist and music pioneer BT.Producers use software like Ableton Live, Logic Pro, Cubase or even FL Studios to compose and create their tracks.
+Producing can be as simple as chopping samples and twisting them into something entirely new, or as complex as literally engineering sounds from scratch, as demonstrated by the incredible works of technologist and music pioneer BT.Producers use software like Ableton Live, Logic Pro, Cubase, or even FL Studios to compose and create their tracks.

 EDM Is Not Millennial Music